awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 For more information, see [Amazon EC2 R6g Instances](https://aws.amazon.com/ec2/instance-types/r6)\.

 **High memory instances**
-High memory instances \(`u-6tb1.metal`, `u-9tb1.metal`, `u-12tb1.metal`, `u-18tb1.metal`, and `u-24tb1.metal`\) offer 6 TiB, 9 TiB, 12 TiB, 18 TiB, and 24 TiB of memory per instance\.
-These instances are designed to run large in\-memory databases, including production deployments of the SAP HANA in\-memory database, in the cloud\.
-They offer bare metal performance with direct access to host hardware\.
+These instances offer 6 TiB, 9 TiB, 12 TiB, 18 TiB, and 24 TiB of memory per instance\.
+They are designed to run large in\-memory databases, including production deployments of the SAP HANA in\-memory database\.

 For more information, see [Amazon EC2 High Memory Instances](http://aws.amazon.com/ec2/instance-types/high-memory/) and [Storage Configuration for SAP HANA](https://docs.aws.amazon.com/quickstart/latest/sap-hana/storage.html)\.